Fariha Razzaq Haroon: Political career

-Awards & Acknowledgments
+Awards and acknowledgments

 She was honoured with the prestigious "Annual Muslim Award" by the House of Lords in 2003.
 This prestigious award is bestowed on behalf of the Queen of the United Kingdom.

-She also received by the Prime Minister of Pakistan "Madar-i-Millat Award" in 2003 for her selfless dedication to improve the status of the underprivileged in society.
+She also received by the Prime Minister of Pakistan the "Madar-i-Millat Award" in 2003 for her selfless dedication to improve the status of the underprivileged in society.

-In 2007, she was awarded "Service to the Nation Award".
+In 2007, she was awarded the "Service to the Nation Award".

 She was recognised by the Pakistan British Trust on Pakistan’s 60th year for the Power 100 list of Pakistani people, who have accomplished the very highest levels of achievement.

-Highest National Award
+Highest national award

 On Independence Day, 14 August 2019, President of Pakistan approved the conferment of Pakistan Civil Award Tamgha-i-Imtiaz for her outstanding services to the State of Pakistan.

-This recognition is based on her work and services over the last 3 decades for highlighting human and especially women’s rights in Pakistan.
+This recognition was based on her work and services over the last three decades for highlighting human and especially women’s rights in Pakistan.

 Death

-On 1 February 2018, Fariha Razzaq Haroon was found dead in her home in Karachi along with her husband Hazar Khan Bijarani.
+On 1 February 2018, Fariha Razak Haroon was found dead in her home in Karachi along with her husband Hazar Khan Bijarani.
 Family and PPP have confirmed that the couple suffered gunshot wounds.
 Police said the death appeared to be a murder-suicide.